omerRabin/EX3/README.md

-# Hello to our directed weighted graph Project in Python
+# Welcome to our directed weighted graph Project in Python
 ![graph](https://user-images.githubusercontent.com/61798552/104636667-61cb2900-56ac-11eb-8800-cb578bb578c9.png)
 Hello, you have arrived at Eldad and Omar's project on the subject of weighted directed graphs written in Python.\
 In our project we built software that produces deliberate weighted graphs and allows you to make changes to them and even various algorithms.\